 To ensure maximum academic progress, One Tree Hill College has developed a comprehensive pastoral care programme.
-All students are part of a whanau class within a whanau setting.
-Each whanau class is supervised by one of four Whanau Leaders.
-The Whanau Leaders and pastoral whanau teachers take a special interest in the attendance, welfare and progress of each of their students.
+All students are part of a whānau class within a whānau setting.
+Each whānau class is supervised by two Whānau Leaders.
+The Whānau Leaders and pastoral whānau teachers take a special interest in the attendance, welfare and progress of each of their students.

-Year 9 students are in whanau classes together with help from Year 13 students.
+Year 9 students are in whānau classes together with help from Year 12 and 13 students.
 This 'Peer Support' programme is an example of how senior students can help Year 9 students to settle into secondary school, while at the same time developing their own leadership and personal skills.

 There is a highly professional support service offered to students through the Student Services Centre.
-There is a Counsellor, a Social Worker, Nurse, Mataora Unit and Attendance Officer.
+There are Counsellors, a Social Worker, Nurse and Attendance Officer.